KelvinPuyam/Online-Campus-Recruitment-System/README.md

 ### ABOUT THE PROJECT

-The Project Named “ONLINE CAMPUS RECRUITMENT” is a student/company web-based Information system.
+The Project Named “ONLINE CAMPUS RECRUITMENT” is a student/company web based Information system.
 Training and Placement Cell is the management cell it is supported by databases.
 Training and Placement has a major role in every college in which most of the work till now is carried out manually.
 The Main aim of this project is to